relizaio/rearm-cli/README.md

 ```json
 [{"displayIdentifier": "release-notes-v1.0.0","type": "RELEASE_NOTES","storedIn": "EXTERNALLY","downloadLinks": [{"uri": "https://docs.example.com/releases/v1.0.0","content": "Release Notes"}]}]
 ```
-- **date** - flag to denote date time with timezone when commit was made, iso strict formatting with timezone is required, i.e. for git use git log --date=iso-strict (optional).
+- **date** - flag to denote date time with timezone when commit was made, iso strict formatting with timezone is required, i.e. for git use git log --date=iso-strict (optional, required if commit is present).
 - **vcstag** - flag to denote vcs tag (optional).
 This is needed to include vcs tag into commit, if present.
 - **lifecycle** - flag to denote release lifecycle (optional).
 Set to 'REJECTED' for failed releases, otherwise 'DRAFT' is used, may be also set to 'ASSEMBLED'.
 - **odelid** - flag to denote output deliverable identifier (optional).
 This is required to add output deliverable metadata into release.